Rebound in consumer credit boosts growth prospects

 Economic growth in Britain will be "materially" lower in the fourth quarter, after an unexpectedly strong boost from the Olympic Games, and will remain weak for the next couple of years, BoE chief economist Spencer Dale said.

-On Sunday, Bank's deputy governor Charlie Bean said there was "reason for some optimism" going forward, but warned that growth could be weak in the fourth quarter.
+On Sunday, BoE deputy governor Charlie Bean said there was "reason for some optimism" going forward, but warned that growth could be weak in the fourth quarter.

 The central bank is pinning great hopes on a new scheme to get credit flowing to households and business, which provides cheap funding to banks if they keep lending.